 On drums/percussion, vocals, ambient/incidental music composition, and Chapman Stick, as a drum set teacher, and beyond, musician Luc Bergeron will bring his skill, preparation, experience, and ears to your live or studio project.
 He's available in person, or he can work remotely out of his studio.

-With a career close to completing its fourth decade, Luc Bergeron has nearly done it all.
+With a career in its fourth decade, Luc Bergeron has nearly done it all.
 He has played Rock, small and big group Jazz, Classic R&B/Soul, Fusion, Funk, Folk, Reggae/World Music, Top-40, Heavy Rock, Classic and Contemporary Country, Blues, Electronic, Theater, and Cinematic/Soundtrack music.

 Self-taught at first on drums by listening and playing along with recordings, he then studied under Maine greats Dick Demers and Steve Grover, and attended the University of Maine (Augusta) in the Jazz and Contemporary music program.
 During the past few years, he has also started to play the Chapman Stick, and has taken lessons from renowned Stick maestro Greg Howard.
 In the past couple of years, more hand percussion has been added to his bag of tricks.

-His gig experiences have ranged from original Rock and Adult Contemporary settings (like Symmetry in the 80’s and currently with singer/songwriters Jim Goss and Dan Harris) to the Classic R&B covers in the Pat Pepin Project and the Reggae and Caribbean stylings of Papa Loves Mambo (among others) in the 90’s, to fusion with UMA faculty guitarist Scott Hughes, acoustic trio Jazz with Rob Spaulding, and function gigs during an eight-year tenure in the Bob Charest Band, as well as the occasional Blues/Classic Rock/R&B gig with the Delta Knights.
-Recently, Luc joined his brother Claude in the Maine Music Society Chorale's bass section, and has performed pop works as well as highly difficult classical pieces.
+His gig experiences have ranged from original Rock and Adult Contemporary settings (like Symmetry in the 80’s and currently with singer/songwriters Jim Goss and Dan Harris) to the Classic R&B covers in the Pat Pepin Project and the Reggae/Caribbean/World stylings of Papa Loves Mambo in the early 90’s, to fusion with UMA faculty guitarist Scott Hughes, acoustic trio Jazz with Rob Spaulding, and function gigs during a lengthy tenure in the Bob Charest Band.
+For a time Luc joined his brother Claude in the Maine Music Society Chorale's bass section, and in that setting he performed pop works as well as highly difficult classical pieces.

 He has taught drum set in one-on-one settings since 1992, first at Spectrum Music in Lewiston and Brunswick, Maine, then at The Music Centre in Brunswick, and at The Drum Shop in Portland, as well as in his own home.
 He authored a drum method book, Beginning Drum Set Coordination, and published the first edition in 2002, with its third edition printed newly available as of January 2019.
 (To order a copy, please send Luc a message on the Contact Page.)
 In mid-2016 he rejoined the teaching staff at The Drum Shop, currently there on Saturdays.